tatsu-lab/stanford_alpaca/README.md

 ### Warning
 `fsdp_transformer_layer_cls_to_wrap` must be set to the name of the specific decoder layer.
 The LLaMA Hugging Face PR is not stable.
-Earlier commits used the name `LLaMADecoderLayer` for their decoder layer (the commit hash our code is based on this).
+Earlier commits used the name `LLaMADecoderLayer` for their decoder layer (as did the commit hash our code is based on).
 More recent commits use `LlamaDecoderLayer` (notice the small case difference).
 Not setting `fsdp_transformer_layer_cls_to_wrap` to the correct name will lead to drastic slowdowns in training.